keithvassallomt/maltese_spelling_dict/README.txt

 sudo apt install hunspell (on Debian-based systems) sudo yum install hunspell (on Red Hat-based systems)

-2) Copy the files in the hunspell folder of this dictionary to the system library folder:
+2) Copy the files in the hunspell-mt folder of this dictionary to the system library folder:

-sudo cp /path/to/Maltese_Spellcheck/hunspell*/* /usr/share/hunspell/
+sudo cp /path/to/Maltese_Spellcheck/hunspell-mt/* /usr/share/hunspell/

 To use Maltese spell checking in an app, please consult that app's documentation.